Fort Wayne Terrible Orchestra

 About Debra Graham, founder and director

 Debra Graham founded the Terrible Orchestra in Fort Wayne to provide a special group for those who perhaps did not have extensive training or were very rusty in their skills.
 She had a vision for those who wanted to connect and make music with others and become friends!
-Debra graduated from Wheaton College and Indiana University in performance, and has conducted school orchestral groups in Tennessee and Indiana both in public and private settings.
-She has had conducting classes with Paul Bouvier and Donald Schleicher and has been a full time member of the Fort Wayne Philharmonic for over 30 years.
-She also is an adjunct professor of strings at Indiana Wesleyan University and has a private studio of students and a professional quartet, Graham Quartets, that does weddings and events.
-She is married to Bruce, who is also a violist with the Philharmonic, and a daughter, Catherine.
+Debra graduated from Wheaton College and Indiana University in viola performance, and has conducted school orchestral groups in Tennessee and Indiana both in public and private settings.
+She has had conducting classes with Paul Bouvier and recently was invited to the Maestri Series Conducting Workshop with Donald Schleicher, in San Francisco for further training.
+She has been a full time member of the Fort Wayne Philharmonic for over 30 years.
+She is married to Bruce, who is also a violist with the Philharmonic.